Phuire-Research/Stratimux/Axium.md

 * Principle - This is a Specific Observable that may be Subscribe to some Outside Source of Information.
 Otherwise is also supplied the Inner Concept[] Stream.
 And can make Decisions as to what Actions to Emit back into the Action Stream.
 These Subscriptions are Allocated within the GeneralSubscribers.

 ## Axium Qualities for Internal Use
-Please avoid using these Qualities, but are made Available to Understand the Inner Workings of the Axium.
+Please avoid using these Qualities, but are providing explanations to Understand the Inner Workings of the Axium.
 * addConceptsFromQue - This will be Ran from the Internal Axium Principle and take all Concepts added to said Que to Include within the Axium and Increment the Current Generation.
 * appendActionListToDialog - Takes the Final Output of a Strategy and appends such into a STRX Dialog if storeDialog is set to True.
 * badAction - If logging is set to true, this will Log any BadAction via its Payload of the Invalidated Action from the Created from the primeAction() Helper Function.